atick-faisal/peter-explains/docs/index.md

 !!! tip "Help"

-    Run the following for help
+    Run the following to get help from Peter

     ``` bash
     peter --help